pandas-dev/pandas/doc/source/advanced.rst

 -----------------------------------------

 Syntactically integrating ``MultiIndex`` in advanced indexing with ``.loc`` is a bit challenging, but we've made every effort to do so.
-For example the following works as you would expect:
+In general, MultiIndex keys take the form of tuples.
+For example, the following works as you would expect:

 .. ipython:: python

    df = df.T
    df
+   df.loc['bar', 'two']

+If you also want to index a specific column with ``.loc``, you have to use parentheses around the tuple like this:

+.. ipython:: python

+   df.loc[('bar', 'two'), 'A']

+You don't have to specify all levels of the ``MultiIndex`` by passing only the first elements of the tuple.
+For example, you can use this partially indexing to get all elements in the ``bar`` level as follows:

 df.loc['bar']

-   df.loc['bar', 'two']
+This is identical to the slightly more verbose notation ``df.loc['bar',]`` using a tuple with one element.

 "Partial" slicing also works quite nicely.